 directories, before using StreamBase Studio in the current release.
 Save the backup copy with filenames that indicate the version number of the release you are archiving.

 The default location of the StreamBase Studio workspace directory is described in Default Installation Directories.
 You may have specified a different directory the first time you ran StreamBase Studio.

 TIBCO provides a StreamBase installer in standard Apple DMG (disk image) format.
 This installer includes a Java JDK for the exclusive use by TIBCO StreamBase software.

-As downloaded from the TIBCO distribution site, the StreamBase DMG installer is delivered in a single file named according to the following pattern:
+As downloaded from the TIBCO distribution site, the StreamBase DMG installer is delivered in a single file stored in zip format, with a zip file named according to the following pattern: